Modern Sport Cards from 1993 to now

 2003 Upper Deck Jordan-Bryant Dual Logoman

 A 1/1 Upper Deck Dual Logoman featuring together Michael Jordan and Kobe Bryant is the first of its kind for this players' pairing.
-Graded EX-MT 6 by PSA, it is estimated $ 3M for sale by Heritage on December 19, 2025, lot 81569.
+Graded EX-MT 6 by PSA, it was sold for $ 3.2M by Heritage on December 19, 2025, lot 81569.

 Contemporary Views on Upper Deck's 1/1 Card Releases in the Exquisite Collection